4 Signs You Need To Take A Break From Your Relationship, But Not Break Up

 “You are at the point where you feel like you have no more energy to put towards the relationship,” Dr. Klapow explains.
 “You love them and care about them, but can’t give it your all.”

 Life throws your curveballs sometimes.
-And while in some cases, those obstacles will only make your relationship stronger, only you know whether you can continue putting effort into your relationship while dealing with other stressors.
-Hopefully, your partner will understand your need for space while your sort through whatever it is that’s keeping you from making your relationship a top priority.
+And while in some cases those obstacles will only make your relationship stronger, only you know whether you can continue putting effort into your relationship while dealing with other stressors.
+Hopefully, your partner will understand your need for space while you sort through whatever it is that’s keeping you from making your relationship a top priority.